Posted: 14 Dec 2014 Last revised: 27 Jun 2017

 Theory argues that career concerns (i.e., concerns about the impact of current performance on contemporaneous and future compensation) encourage managers to withhold bad news disclosure.
 However, empirical evidence regarding the extent to which a manager’s career concerns are associated with a delay in bad news disclosure is limited.
-We first confirm the finding of bad news delay in Kothari, Shu, and Wysocki (2009) using their method of inferring bad news delay from investors’ stronger reaction to bad news relative to good news management forecasts.
-We then investigate whether the extent of bad news delay is associated with career concerns.
-Across multiple proxies for career concerns, we find that the extent to which managers delay the disclosure of bad news is positively associated with their level of career concerns.
-Finally, we hand-collect data on an explicit compensation contract that firms use to reduce their CEOs’ career concerns (i.e., ex-ante severance pay agreements).
-We find that if the firm promises managers a sufficiently large payment in the event of dismissal, they no longer delay the disclosure of bad news relative to good news.
+Across multiple proxies for career concerns, we find that the extent to which managers delay bad news is positively associated with their level of career concerns.
+Then, we hand-collect data on a compensation contract that firms use to reduce CEOs’ career concerns (i.e., ex-ante severance pay agreements).
+We find that if managers receive a sufficiently large payment in the event of dismissal, they no longer delay the disclosure of bad news.
 Overall, our findings support prior theoretical evidence that managers delay bad news disclosure due to career concerns and suggest a mechanism through which firms can mitigate the delay.

 Suggested Citation: Suggested Citation